crooy/About/leefregels.md

   1. I only spend energy on things that matter.
   2. Do not worry, worrying is like a rocking-chair, it gives you something to do but does not get you anywhere.
   3. When I am at home I am a dad, and a husband, not a programmer.
-  4. Whatever I do, it is more fun with Judith.
+  4. Whatever I do, it is more fun with the family.

 Social:
 -------